ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 * Value SB apply *failed*<br></br> Checklist:

-    - Run the [agentctl report command](../user-guide/agentctl.md#report).
+    - Run [agentctl report](../user-guide/agentctl.md#report).
 Review the `_failed-reports.txt` subreport for errors.<br></br>
     - Review the `agent-transaction-history.txt` subreport, or transaction logs, and check the value state.  `FAILED`, `RETRYING` or `INVALID` state indicates SB apply did not properly complete.<br></br>
     - Look for a `value has invalid type for key` error.
 This indicates a possible mismatch between the descriptor and the model.<br></br>
     - Incomplete set of value dependencies listed by the descriptor.
-Look over the descriptor/ folders of your VPP or Linux plugins for additional dependencies needed for proper SB value apply.
+Look over the descriptor/ folders of your VPP or Linux plugins for additional dependencies needed to properly apply the SB value.

 ---

-* Treat derived value as `PROPERTY`<br></br> Checklist:
+* Treat derived value as a `PROPERTY`<br></br> Checklist:

     - Instead, you should assign CRUD operations.<br></br>
     - You _DO NOT_ have programming techniques to define models for derived values.
 You must implement your own key building/parsing methods.
 If UT does not cover this, errors likely appear.
 In certain corner cases, a mismatch assigning derived values to descriptors could occur.